-Specialty 2032 Supply (FTEs) 2032 Demand (FTEs) 2032 Deficit (FTEs) 10 Percent Increase Per Year GME Resident Yield Percent of Deficit Met By 10 Percent Increase Family Medicine 9,004 11,499 2,495 1,758 70.4% General Internal Medicine 7,759 10,366 2,607 3,022 115.9% Obstetrics and Gynecology 3,783 4,210 427 516 120.8% Pediatrics 4,675 6,588 1,913 951 49.7% Psychiatry 2,852 3,895 1,143 671 58.7%
+Specialty 2032 Supply (FTEs) 2032 Demand (FTEs) 2032 Deficit (FTEs) 10 Percent Increase Per Year GME Resident Yield Percent Demand Met By 10 Percent Increase Family Medicine 9,004 11,499 2,495 1,758 70.4% General Internal Medicine 7,759 10,366 2,607 3,022 115.9% Obstetrics and Gynecology 3,783 4,210 427 516 120.8% Pediatrics 4,675 6,588 1,913 951 49.7% Psychiatry 2,852 3,895 1,043 671 58.7%

-The results in Table 7 show that for family medicine, a yearly five percent increase in GME slots would result in an additional 749 physicians practicing family medicine.
-This would fulfill approximately a third of the current deficit projected for 2032.
-For general internal medicine, a yearly five percent increase in GME slots would result in an additional 1,286 physicians practicing general internal medicine.
+Table 6.
+Projected Impact of 10 Percent Increase of Graduate Medical EducationResidents for Primary Care and Psychiatry Specialties approximately a third of the current deficit projected for 2032.
+For General Internal Medicine, a yearly five percent increase in GME positions would result in an additional 1,286 physicians practicing General Internal Medicine.
 This would fulfill approximately half of the current deficit projected for 2032.
-For obstetrics and gynecology, a yearly five percent increase in GME slots would result in an additional 220 physicians practicing obstetrics and gynecology.
+For Obstetrics and Gynecology, a yearly five percent increase in GME positions would result in an additional 220 physicians practicing Obstetrics and Gynecology.
 This would fulfill approximately half of the current deficit projected for 2032.
-For pediatrics, a yearly five percent increase in GME slots would result in an additional 405 physicians practicing pediatrics.
+For Pediatrics, a yearly five percent increase in GME positions would result in an additional 220 physicians practicing Obstetrics and Gynecology.
+This would fulfill approximately half of the current deficit projected for 2032.
+For Pediatrics, a yearly five percent increase in GME positions would result in an additional 405 physicians practicing Pediatrics.
 This would fulfill over a fifth of the current deficit projected for 2032.
-For psychiatry, a yearly five percent increase in GME slots would result in an additional 285 physicians practicing psychiatry.
+For Psychiatry, a yearly five percent increase in GME positions would result in an additional 285 physicians practicing Psychiatry.
 This would fulfill one fourth of the current deficit projected for 2032.